JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 >
 {style="warning" title="Performance"}

-> If the new state of an action cannot be determined quickly, then evaluation should be performed in the `AnAction.actionPerformed()` method, and [notify](notifications.md) the user that the action cannot be executed if the context isn't suitable.
+> If the new state of an action can't be determined quickly, then evaluation should be performed in the `AnAction.actionPerformed()` method and [notify](notifications.md) the user that the action can't be executed if the context isn't suitable.
 >

 #### Determining the Action Context